Do you have questions which have not been answered on our Careers at ESA website? Our FAQ is here to support you.

 I’ve recently graduated from university.
 Can I apply for a post at ESA?

-Yes, ESA has a Young Graduate Trainee Programme for recently qualified graduates with a Master's degree or equivalent.
+Yes, ESA has a Young Graduate Trainee Programme for recently qualified graduates with a Master's degree.
 This one-year training opportunity is designed to give you your first job experience and to help prepare you for future employment in the space sector.
 More information can be found under the Young Graduate Trainee Programme.

 What is the difference between the National Trainee Programmes and the Young Graduate Trainee (YGT) Programme?

-The main difference is that the National Trainee Programmes are offered by, and paid for by the governments of the respective countries, with ESA playing the role of host.
-The YGT programme is open to nationals of all of ESA Member States and the trainees are paid by ESA.
+The main difference is that the National Trainee Programmes are organised by certain Member States.
+National Trainees are employed by the governments of their respective countries, with ESA playing the role of host.
+The YGT programme is open to nationals of all of ESA Member States and the trainees are employed by ESA.

 I am a university student.
 Can I carry out a placement at ESA as part of my degree course?

-Yes, ESA offers a limited number of unpaid placements, normally for periods of up to six months, in both technical and non-technical areas of the Agency.
-In principle, priority is given to students in their last year of studies.
-For more details and how to apply look at Student internships.
+Yes, ESA offers a number of student placements, normally for periods of three to six months, in both technical and non-technical areas of the Agency.
+In principle, priority is given to Master’s students in their last years of studies.
+For more details and how to apply, look at Student internships.

 I have just obtained my PhD, can I carry out my research topic at ESA?

 ESA has a Postdoctoral Research Fellowship Programme.
-For more information, see Research Fellowship.
+For more information, see Research Fellowships.

 Which educational studies are most suitable for work at ESA?

 ESA is an organisation devoted to science and technology in the space domain.
-Most technical jobs require a university degree in an engineering and/or scientific discipline, often at Masters level.
-It is also common for many applicants to have completed their postdoctoral studies.
-Some posts that do not require a university education are available at B grades.
-The typical backgrounds of a selection of ESA employees can be seen under People of ESA.
+Most technical jobs therefore require a Master’s degree in an engineering and/or scientific discipline.
+Some positions require a PhD.

 I need to speak to someone in ESA's Human Resources Department about jobs and/or training opportunities.
 The questions I have are not answered in this FAQ.
 What should I do?

 Email your questions to firstname.lastname@example.org.
-We will try our best to get you an answer.
+We will do our best to get you an answer as quickly as possible.